Skip to main content

 What this guide helps you sort out

 The property exists, the heirs exist, and still nothing moves.
-That is inheritance indivision: nobody sells cleanly until the succession chain, the co-heirs' agreement or the judicial route are actually tight.
-It is less a sale than a coherence test.
+That is inheritance indivision: nobody sells until the succession chain, the co-heirs' agreement or the judicial route are clearly settled.

 Steps